Ethics & Human Research Submission Guidelines

 Manuscript Format

-- Submit a Word document of the manuscript with text in Times-New Roman 12-point font, double-spaced, with 1-inch margins.
+Submit a Word document with text in Times-New Roman 12-point font, double-spaced, with 1-inch margins.

-- References are to be endnotes—they should be at the end of the manuscript.
-Do not insert references as footnotes, at the bottom of manuscript pages.
+We are now using the AMA Style (American Medical Association) for references.
+References should appear only at the end of the manuscript.
+Do not insert references as footnotes at the bottom of manuscript pages.

 Articles in Journals